CouchCMS/Documentation/src/contents/concepts/custom-404-page.md

 #ErrorDocument 404 /404.php
 ```

-The _404.php_ file you create above will now be used for all the kinds of non-existent files that are requested.<br/>
+The _404.php_ file you create above will now be used for all the kinds of non-existent files that are requested.
 Customize it to suit your needs.
 Make sure all links and image sources within it are defined absolutely.
 You can prefix **&lt;cms:show k\_site\_link /&gt;** to all the paths to make them absolute e.g.

 ```